kunalchhabra37/kunalchhabra37/README.md

 - 👋 Hi, I’m @kunalchhabra37
 - 👀 I’m interested in Web Devlopment, Open Source Contributions,
-- 🌱 I’m currently learning Python and MERN stack.
+- 🌱 I’m currently learning Python and MERN stack and want to learn about DevOps.

 - 📫 How to reach me - kunalchhabra37@gmail.com